Economics 002 - Principles of Economics II » Fall 2020 » Week 2 Quiz

 When economists talk about supply, they are referring to a relationship between price received for each unit sold and the _________________.

-A. demand curve
+A. demand schedule

 C. market price